Jason C. Buckel: Criminal justice

-Buckel introduced legislation in the 2015 legislative session that would block law clinics from fighting against Maryland state agencies in court.
+During the 2015 legislative session, Buckel introduced a bill that would block law clinics from fighting against Maryland state agencies in court.
 The bill received an unfavorable report from the House Appropriations Committee.

-Buckel opposed legislation introduced during the 2021 legislative session that would remove the Governor of Maryland from the parole process for people serving life sentences.
+During the 2021 legislative session, Buckel opposed a bill that would remove the Governor of Maryland from the parole process for people serving life sentences.
 The Maryland General Assembly voted to override Governor Hogan's veto on the bill during its special legislative session on December 7, 2021.
 Buckel also opposed legislation that would prohibit life without parole sentences for juvenile offenders, and introduced an amendment during the debate on the bill that would have banned it from applying to past offenses.
 The amendment was rejected in a 52–83 vote.

+In February 2026, after a student shot another student at Thomas S. Wootton High School in Montgomery County, Buckel supported a bill that would expand the list of offenses for which a student can be arrested and would require law enforcement to notify the school and superintendent following arrest.

 Energy

 Buckel disagreed with Governor Larry Hogan's decision to support a ban on fracking in Maryland in 2018, saying that it would have brought jobs to Allegany and Garrett counties.
+During the 2026 legislative session, Buckel supported proposals to incentivize the construction of more power generation in Maryland to curb rising utility costs while faulting state policies encouraging renewable energy sources for rising energy prices.
+In March 2026, during debate on the Utility RELIEF Act, he introduced amendments to remove provisions relating to clean energy from the bill.